rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.template.markdown

         }
     }

-This script could not have been written as a Bash script, because then it could not have taken advantage of the CI server functionality to run commands in different environments.
+This script could not have been written as a Bash script for example, because then it could not have taken advantage of the CI server functionality to run commands in different environments.

 ### Communication / visibility

 Another aspect of continuous integration is communication.

-For example, when you integrate code, you want to tell your team members about the change so that they can pull your changes and test their code against it.
+For example, when you integrate, you want to tell your team members about the change so that they can pull your changes and test their code against it.

 A CI server can help communicate.
-It can
+It can for example do the following:

-* notify a team on successful integration
+* Notify the team on a successful integration.
-* show today's integrations in a dashboard to make visible what is happening
+* Show today's integrations in a dashboard to make visible what is happening.
-* show success rate of integrations to give an idea of how we are doing
+* Show success rate of integrations to give an idea of how the team is doing.
-* present clear errors when an integration fails
+* Present clear errors when an integration fails.
-* present clear view of pipeline and what steps were run
+* Present clear view of a pipeline and what steps were run.

 ### Multistage

-The lock step ensures that only one integration can happen at a time.
+The lock step in the basic workflow ensures that only one integration can happen at a time.

 In some situations you might have a longer running test suite that you don't want to block further integrations.